simplertasks/aicommandscript/examples/AICS-master-french-simple-template.md

 Compatibility: ChatGPT 4, 5

 // ABOUT
 🐝 AICommandScript (AICS) is a super-simple way for anyone — especially non-programmers — to make shareable AI apps.

-Use it to create "super prompts" that are easy to modify and share.
+Think if AICS as an easy way to create "super prompts" with great control over input and output.

 Just paste this entire text into ChatGPT.

 ❓ HELP for Authors
-Colons (::) have special uses:
+Colons have special uses:
 	•	Templates: Pull in a named template → ::hello_message::
 	•	AI-generated values: Let AI fill it in → ::user_response::
 	•	References: Use a defined value → ::author::